The Cornell Alliance for Science Short Courses

 The Cornell Alliance for Science Short Courses are two-to-seven-day intensive trainings focused on equipping participants with the frameworks, skills, and tools they need to effectively promote access to scientific innovation, particularly agricultural biotechnology, in their local contexts as a means of addressing challenges such as food security, agricultural sustainability, and climate change.

-REGISTRATION OPEN: “Gene Editing in African Agriculture: Science, Policy, Action”
+APPLICATION PERIOD CLOSED: “Gene Editing in African Agriculture: Science, Policy, Action”